 MPCA air permits are issued to sand and gravel mining facilities to control air emissions from combustion sources such as dryers or particulate matter such as blowing sand.
 Some permits may require monitoring of particulate matter.
 Learn more about air quality permits.

 MPCA water permits are issued to facilities that conduct a variety of mining activities such as sand and gravel mining.
 Typical pollutants regulated in sand and gravel mining discharges are total suspended solids and pH.
 Chemical additive use is regulated by the permit as well.

 Currently permitted sand and gravel mining facilities will likely be able to also mine frac sand without modification of the existing permit.
 New facilities will be required to apply for permit coverage.
-For links to more information on MPCA wastewater permitting, visit the Water Permits and Rules page.
+Learn more: Wastewater permits

 The potential air pollutants of most concern from frac sand mining are airborne particles, including particles less than 10 microns in size (PM10), particles less than 2.5 microns in size (“fine particles” or PM2.5), and crystalline silica, which ranges across both size categories.